 - A. Shop Drawings: For countertops.
-Show materials, finishes, edge and backsplash profiles, methods of joining, and cutouts for plumbing fixtures. - B. Samples: For each type of material exposed to view.
+Show materials, finishes, edge and backsplash profiles, methods of joining, and cutouts for plumbing fixtures. - B. Samples for Verification: Minimum 6 inches square.

 A. Maintenance Data: For solid surface material countertops to include in maintenance manuals.
 Include Product Data for care products used or recommended by Installer and names, addresses, and telephone numbers of local sources for products.